In the 1970s we never cook chicken in the school classroom. It is just too expensive and to be kept for special days like Christmas and Easter.

 Spaghetti chicken is one of the dishes, using canned spaghetti, onion and minced chicken!

-In the 1960s chicken was really expensive and only served on special occasions such as Christmas and Easter.
-Chickens were farmed mainly for their eggs, and when the tough, exhausted birds reached the end of their egg laying days, they took on the new name of boiling fowl and were only fit to be stewed and made into pies.
+In the 1960s chickens were farmed mainly for their eggs, and when the tough, exhausted birds reached the end of their egg laying days, they took on the new name of boiling fowl and were only fit to be stewed and made into pies.
 Young chickens which could be roasted were expensive to buy.
 But in the 1970’s the purpose-bread broiler chicken was introduced.
 Called the Cobb bird, this made chicken cheaper and suddenly it became a popular every day food.

 In 2009, the website for the Cobb 500, the latest version of the breed makes the following claims